vinyldns/vinyldns-bind9/README.md

 # vinyldns-bind9
-Docker image for use with denis.
+Docker image for use with vinyldns.

 This image _copies_ over configuration to the bind 9 image before starting the bind9 service.